React + Rspack + Nx

 Terminal

-3npx nx run host:serve
+npx nx run host:serve

 You can see your application in the browser.

-3. Naming each components
+3. Naming each application

 To understand why these configuration are necessary - Read the complete checklist to deploy Micro-Frontend with Zephyr.